 Just like you have for the previous operations, load your G-code file into the Bantam Tools software, head down to the Summary tab, and when you’re ready click Mill Single File.

 In addition to machining this final chamfer, you can use the Bantam Tools Desktop Milling Machine Software’s built-in SVG support to add a custom engraving!
-To learn more about designing SVGs and using them in our Bantam Tools software, check out our Basic & Advanced Workflows support guide.
+To learn more about designing SVGs and using them in our Bantam Tools software, check out our Classic & Advanced Workflows support guide.

 Step 11: Remove your new EDC wallet.